 Well-supported by the Python community

-Python developers have written libraries to support nearly every task you imagine, from accessing data stored in PostgreSQL databases to creating complex graphical user interfaces (GUIs).
-The PostgreSQL project has an extensive documentation library and a helpful user community.
-If you run into problems, there’s a good chance someone has already written about it and posted the solution online.
+Python developers have created libraries for almost every task, from accessing PostgreSQL data to building sophisticated GUIs.
+The PostgreSQL project offers extensive documentation and a supportive user community.
+If you encounter issues, someone likely has already shared a solution online.

 ACID-compliant

-This means that your data will be safe even if your Python application crashes in the middle of a database transaction.
-PostgreSQL is also MVCC (multi-version concurrency control) compliant, which means that readers will never block writers, and writers will never block readers.
-This makes it easy to write concurrent Python applications that can safely access the same database without running into performance problems.
+Even if your Python application crashes in the middle of a database transaction, your data stays safe.
+PostgreSQL supports MVCC (multi-version concurrency control), ensuring that readers don’t block writers and vice versa.
+You can write concurrent Python applications effortlessly, accessing the same database smoothly, without performance issues.

 Free and open source